Songtech-0912/songtech-0912.github.io/content/advanced-classical-mech/index.md

 _Source: [Wikipedia](https://commons.wikimedia.org/wiki/File:GravityPotential.jpg)_

 Before we conclude our preliminary discussion of potential energy, there is one burning question we must address: **is the potential energy truly a function?** Throughout the majority of our discussion we have treated potential energy as a _function_.
 Many texts would shun the idea of describing potential energy as a function, and consider only the _change_ in potential to be a real quantity.
 Which is correct?
 Actually, both.
 It doesn't _actually matter_ what the potential is, since the _change in potential_ is what truly matters; in $\mathbf{F} = -\nabla U$ as well as $\Delta K = -\Delta U$, we don't see $U(\mathbf{r})$ itself appear, only its derivative, which measures _changes_ in potential.
 So we *can* call the potential energy a function.
 The only caveat is that since the derivative of a constant is zero, $U(\mathbf{r}) + C$ is physically equivalent to $U(\mathbf{r})$.
 In fact, the potential energy can even be negative(!) since that has no effect on _changes_ in potential energy.
 Therefore, to specify a unique potential energy function, we typically set $U(\mathbf{r}_0) = 0$ at a specific point $\mathbf{r}_0$, meaning that we agree that at a particular point, the potential energy is zero.
 This often is at $\mathbf{r}_0 = \infty$, i.e. a point infinitely far away, although it depends on the problem.

+> **Note:** negative potential energy means energy must be put in to get an object in a stable equilibrium to move back out of equilibrium.
+For instance, an object is in a stable equilibrium when it is at the surface of the Earth, and is thus at rest.
+To get it moving upwards, you have to put in work with an **external applied force** to lift it into the air.
+Otherwise, the gravitational force (by $\mathbf{F} = -\nabla U = -\frac{dU}{dz}$) will naturally push the object down until it reaches the ground and achieves (and stays in) stable equilibrium.

 ## Special relativity